Heart Failure, Acutely Decompensated

 - ADHF can result from the following conditions:

-- Myocardial disease: exacerbation of preexisting chronic HF heralded by noncompliance or infection or some other acute trigger, such as coronary artery disease (CAD), MI, toxic damage, immune-mediated and inflammatory damage, infiltrative diseases, metabolic derangements, and genetic abnormalities
+- Myocardial disease: Exacerbation of preexisting chronic HF can be triggered by medication noncompliance, diet, or some other acute insult such as coronary artery disease (CAD) and myocardial infarction (MI), immune-mediated and inflammatory damage, infiltrative diseases, metabolic derangements, toxins, and genetic abnormalities.

-- Abnormal loading conditions: HTN, valvular and myocardial structural defects, pericardial and endomyocardial pathologies, high-output states, volume overload
+- Abnormal ventricular filling: elevated afterload and hypertension (HTN), valvular and myocardial structural defects, pericardial and endomyocardial pathologies, high-output states, volume overload

 - Arrhythmias: atrial fibrillation, tachyarrhythmias, high-grade heart block, bradyarrhythmias